Sparkier/Hierarchical-Image-Explorer/README.md

 Settings can be changed in the settings menu (gearwheel) in the upper right corner.
 You can alternate the following:

-1. Number of columns
+1. Resolution
+    - determines how many hexagons will be layed over the data and will be displayed on screen (higher resolution -> more hexagons, vice versa)
-    - change the number of columns displayed (standard setting is 10)
+    - effectively changes the number of columns displayed (standard setting is 10)
     - *note: since hexagons have to be shifted by half a hexagon every row to get a perfect fit, only columns with hexagons having the same height are counted as one column and too high values (>20) may lead to performance issues*

 2. Color query